LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/conversational-ai.md

 **Easily design, build and integrate bots and automation flows**

 Bots can be created in LivePerson’s [Conversation Builder](https://knowledge.liveperson.com/ai-bots-automation-conversation-builder-conversation-builder-overview.html), or integrated as third-party bots by using a connector for Waston or Dialogflow.
-The Conversation Builder is fully integrated into LivePerson’s entire Conversational AI platform, allowing for seamless back and forth escalation with human agents and real-time monitoring by humans.
+The Conversation Builder is fully integrated into LivePerson’s Conversational AI platform, allowing for seamless back and forth escalation with human agents and real-time monitoring by humans.
 In this way, LivePerson enables both human agents and bots to interchangeably handle consumer interactions to deliver the best consumer experience possible for each conversation.

 ![](/img/conv-ai-4.png)

-Conversation Builder allows brands to build bots including everything from creating intents and building dialogues, to back-end integrations that connect to all consumer messaging channels and everyday systems, like Salesforce.
+Conversation Builder allows brands to build bots including everything from creating intents and building dialogues, to back-end integrations that connect to all consumer messaging channels and everyday systems like Salesforce.

 LivePerson built the Conversation Builder as a dialogue-based tool for creating automations and bots at scale.
 This allows brands to leverage non-technical staff to build, optimize, and improve bots and automated conversation flows - creating bots that are more effective and competent, and drastically speeding up bot development and optimization.
-The result is bots that are more effective and competent, and drastically speeds up bot development and optimizatio**n.**